 - Protein: 1.8 to 2g/kg body weight To preserve muscle mass during the deficit

-- Carbohydrates: 35-45% of calorie intake Concentrate them around your workouts
+- Carbohydrates: 35-45% of calorie intake Focus them around your training sessions

-- Lipids: 25-30% of calorie intake Essential for hormonal functions
+- Lipids: 25-30% of caloric intake Essential for hormonal functions

 Training recommendations